znibb/docker-servarr/README.md

     - API Key: As generated in Sonarr

 ### 2.3.
 Radarr
-1. Log into Radarr (Set up user//pass if first time logging in)
+1. Log into Radarr (Set up user//pass if first time logging in, use `Forms`)
 1. Settings->General, copy API Key
 1. Back to Prowlarr
 1. Settings->Apps, Add Application->Sonarr